secrez/secrez/README.md

-  mv      Moves and renames files or folders. pwd     Shows the path of the working directory. rm      Removes a file or a single version of a file. touch   Creates a file. ver     Shows the version of Secrez.
+  mv      Moves and renames files or folders. pwd     Shows the path of the working directory. rm      Removes a file or a single version of a file. tag     Tags a file and shows existent tags. touch   Creates a file. ver     Shows the version of Secrez.

 To get help about single commands, specify the command.